foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 Tensorflow Lite for Micro build system.
 At the moment of this writing, this requires make >=3.82 and a *nix-like environment which supports shell and native commands for file manipulations.
 MWDT toolkit is not required for this phase.
+The application project will be generated into *tensorflow/lite/micro/tools/make/gen/arc_iotdk_arc/prj/*

 For the second phase, requirements are less strict.
 The gmake version delivered with MetaWare Development Toolkit is sufficient.
-There are no shell and *nix command dependencies, so Windows can be used
+There are no shell and *nix command dependencies, so you can copy the generated directory to Windows to continue with build process there.

 #### Serial Terminal Emulation Application

 The Debug UART port of the ARC IoTDK is used to print application output.
 The USB connection provides both the debug channel and RS232 transport.
-You can use any terminal emulation program (like [PuTTY](https://www.putty.org/)) to view UART output from the EM SDP.
+You can use any terminal emulation program (like [PuTTY](https://www.putty.org/)) to view UART output from the ARC IoT DK.

 #### microSD Card

-If you want to self-boot your application (start it independently from a debugger connection), you also need a microSD card with a minimum size of 512 MB and a way to write to the card from your development host
+If you want to self-boot your application (start it independently from a debugger connection), you also need a microSD card with a minimum size of 512 MB and a way to write to the card from your development host.
+Note that the card must be formatted as FAT32 with default cluster size (but less than 4 Kbytes)

 ### Connect the ARC IoT DK